Course Outline

 Course Introduction and Learning Objectives

-• Linking leadership to agency mission and strategic goals for government operations
+• Linking leadership to organizational mission and strategic goals for government operations

 Foundations of Situational Leadership

-• Overview of leadership styles relevant to field teams in government settings
+• Overview of leadership styles relevant to field teams in public sector environments

-• Diagnosing team competence and commitment levels for government tasks
+• Diagnosing team competence and commitment levels for government projects

-• Selecting the right leadership approach for government assignments
+• Selecting the appropriate leadership approach for specific tasks and responsibilities

 Effective Communication on the Jobsite

-• Techniques for clear, concise briefings and instructions in government contexts
+• Techniques for delivering clear, concise briefings and instructions in a government setting

-• Active listening and verifying understanding in government operations
+• Active listening and verifying understanding among team members

 • Communicating technical and safety information under time pressure for government tasks